hendrikcech/rft/assignment1/draft-rft.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

 A File Request contains the number of requested files in its first two bytes.
 After another reserved (for future use) two bytes, each requested file has a section containing the length of the path linking to the file and the path itself.
-The path's MUST follow the format defined in Section 3.3. of [@RFC3986].
+The paths MUST follow the format defined in Section 3.3. of [@RFC3986].

 ## Response to File Request
 Sent by the server.
-Presented message structure can be repeated for multiple files.
+Presented message structure can be repeated in a single message for multiple files.

 ```
  0                   1                   2                   3